 LWMS elements Design objectives/comments Introduction (Section 1) Stockland Property Management Pty Ltd is seeking Structure Olan approvals for Precinct 15 which is a 315.30 ha passive rural land located in Mariginiup.
 The site is currently zoned 'Urban deferred' under the Metropolitan Region Scheme (MRS) and so a request will need to be lodged with the Western Australia Planning Commission to lift the Urban Deferment as part of the project delivery.
 A state-run MRS Amendment process is also required to reserve public land uses, namely reservation of Primary Distributor Roads, Integrator Arterial Roads, Parks and Recreation Reserves, Transit Corridors and High School reserves.
-The transit corridor will be the subject of further investigations and assessment by the Public Transport Authority before a final alignment and the exact positioning of stations is determined and land criteria reserved under MRS. Topography (Section 2.3) The topography of this site is comprised of Spearwood and Bassendean low dune systems running north-south direction.
+The transit corridor will be the subject of further investigations and assessment by the Public Transport Authority before a final alignment and the exact positioning of stations is determined and land criteria reserved Topography under MRS. The topography of this site is comprised of Spearwood and Bassendean low dune systems running north-south direction.
 (Section 2.3) Surface elevation, as shown by topographic contours, range from approximately 46 mAHD in low-lying wetlands to 59 mAHD along a north- south running dune.
 Geology (Section 2.4) The site splits up between the western Spearwood sands which are pale and olive yellow, medium to coarse grained, subangular quartz with traces of feldspar of residual origin.
-The Eastern Bassendean sands which are very light grey at the surface, yellow at depth, fine to medium grained sub-rounded quartz of eolian origin.
+The Eastern Bassendean sands which are very light grey at the surface, yellow at dooth, fine to medium grained sub rounded quartz of collap origin. yellow at depth, fine to medium grained sub-rounded quartz of eolian origin.